Making Dad’s Life Better

 Most importantly, remember this is all new to him, it’s overwhelming.
 He may be grieving the loss of his partner as well as a loss of who he is.
 Having a caregiver come to his home should be reassuring, not overwhelming.
 For this reason it is a good idea to plan well ahead of your Dad actually needing a home care nurse.
 Start with a low level of home care, perhaps transportation or companionship will help him build his confidence.
 Let him get used to the idea of having a “stranger” in his house and develop a relationship with his care team that will deepen over time.
 By getting to know your Dad your home care provider can then openly reassess the health and care services needed as time progresses, and increase his level of care without concern.

-Nurse Next Door’s in-home caregivers build relationships and encourage independence.
+Nurse Next Door’s home care encourages independence.
 Matched specially for your loved one, they’re flexible, supportive, and passionate about helping your Dad or Mum live more comfortably.
 To arrange a FREE care consult, call 1300 600 247